-The Excess Plan is intended to be a defined contribution excess benefit plan, established pursuant to section 3(36) of the Employment Retirement Income Security Act of 1974 ("ERISA"), that will provide supplemental retirement benefits to selected employees of employers ("Employers") who participate in the Pension Plan.
-The Excess Trust, which has been established for the exclusive benefit of employees participating in the Excess Plan and their beneficiaries, is not a trust described in section 401 (a) of the Internal Revenue Code (the Code"), nor is it exempt from tax under section 501(a) of the Code.
+The Excess Benefit Plan is intended to be a defined contribution excess benefit plan, established pursuant to section 3(36) of the Employment Retirement Income Security Act of 1974 ("ERISA").
+The Excess Benefit Plan will provide supplemental retirement benefits to selected employees of employers ("Employers") who participate in the Pension Plan.
+The Pension Plan is a qualified collectively bargained multiemployer defined benefit plan that received its most recent determination letter on May 29, 1996.
+The Excess Benefit Trust was established for the exclusive benefit of participants (and their beneficiaries) in the Excess Benefit Plan.
+The Excess Benefit Trust is not a trust described in section 401(a) of the Internal Revenue Code (the "Code"), nor is it exempt from tax under section 501(a) of the Code.